yuri-mednikov/vertx-sms-auth-example/readme.md

 # Vertx-sms-auth-example

-This is an example application for my post [How I reinvented a bicycle: Building SMS auth in Vertx with Java](http://www.mednikov.net/case-studies/how-i-reinvented-a-wheel-building-sms-auth-in-vertx-with-java/?preview=true&_thumbnail_id=62), published in my blog.
+This is an example application for my post [How I reinvented a wheel: Building SMS auth in Vertx with Java](http://www.mednikov.net/case-studies/how-i-reinvented-a-wheel-building-sms-auth-in-vertx-with-java/?preview=true&_thumbnail_id=62), published in my blog.
 It illustrates the approach, described in the post.
 Consider it as a demo, it is not a production ready app :)

 ## How to run this example